Faculty, alumni listed in Forbes Best-in-State Residential Architects

 BY NAOMI KING ENGLAR

-Emilie Taylor Welty, Favrot III Associate Professor of Architecture and Director of Architecture, was recently recognized in the Forbes 2025 America’s Best-in-State Residential Architects for work by her New Orleans-based private practice, Colectivo.
+Emilie Taylor Welty, Favrot III Associate Professor of Architecture and Director of Architecture, was recently recognized in the Forbes 2025 America’s Best-in-State Residential Architects for her New Orleans-based practice, Colectivo.

 Taylor Welty, who also serves as Design-Build Manager for the Albert and Tina Small Center for Collaborative Design and is an alumna (M.Arch *08), co-founded Colectivo with her husband and alumnus Seth Welty (M.Arch '06).
 Taylor Welty and Colectivo have also received significant recognition for her own home's sustainable design, including a feature on the cover of Dwell Magazine (pictured above).
 Taylor Welty has received numerous other awards and honors for her work in residential, commercial, small scale, and other designs.